Nathan Eldon Tanner: LDS Church

 In 1960, Tanner was called as an Assistant to the Quorum of the Twelve Apostles, a full-time LDS Church general authority.
 He had previous experience in church leadership, having served as a bishop, branch president, and stake president in Canada.
 In the church, he preferred to be referred to as "N. Eldon Tanner."
 In 1962, the death of George Q. Morris created a vacancy in the Quorum of the Twelve Apostles, which Tanner was called to fill in October 1962.
 He was still the quorum's junior member one year later when he was called into the First Presidency as second counselor to church president David O. McKay.
 Tanner remained in that position for the church presidency of Joseph Fielding Smith (1970–1972) and then became first counselor to Smith's successor, Harold B. Lee and later to Spencer W. Kimball until Tanner's death.
 He thus served as counselor to four church presidents.
 While Tanner was a member of the First Presidency, the membership numbers of the church grew from 1.7 million to 5 million.

-Tanner was presented with the American Academy of Achievement’s Golden Plate Award at a ceremony in 1972 at Salt Lake City.

 As the First Presidency, Kimball, Tanner, and Marion G. Romney announced the reception of the Revelation on Priesthood in June 1978, which established that being of black African descent would no longer be a barrier to ordination to the church's priesthood.
 The announcement was canonized as "Official Declaration 2" in the church's Doctrine and Covenants.
 Tanner formally presented the announcement for acceptance by the church at a general conference in October 1978.

 Not long afterward, Tanner's health deteriorated, and it became impossible for him to continue the duties of his office.
 Kimball and Romney were also ailing, and the decision was made to add Gordon B. Hinckley as an additional counselor to the First Presidency on 23 July 1981, with Neal A. Maxwell ordained to take Hinckley's seat in the Quorum of the Twelve Apostles.
 Tanner remained first counselor until his death on 27 November 1982, at the age of 84.
 Because of the appointments of Maxwell and Hinckley the prior year, no additional individuals were added to the First Presidency and no apostles were ordained as a result of his death.